Course - Project planning master thesis - IDS4005

 The candidate:

-- can apply their knowledge and skills from previous courses to design and plan research and development projects.
+- can apply their knowledge and skills from previous courses to design and plan research and development projects and recognise the relationship between research problem and research design.

-- can communicate academic issues and research design within the relevant field.
+- can communicate about academic problems and research design within the relevant field, both in writing in academic texts and orally through presentations and academic discussions.

 Learning methods and activities